vasyas/push-rpc/README.md

 ## Issues / TBDs

+- [important] Importing index.js from the root of the package will import node's http package.
+Not good for clients.
 - Browser sockets don't have 'ping' event.
 Need to find a different way to detect connection loss.